HPI-Information-Systems/leuchtturm-frontend/README.md

 ## Installation

-The React project was generated with `create-react-app lampenhaus`
+The React project was generated with `create-react-app lampenhaus` and later ejected using `npm run eject`

 To start the React project in 'development mode' do
 ```